 Define Finish Operations

 Final finish operation affects sheet metal enclosure aesthetics and corrosion resistance.
 Following points are considered during the selection of final finish operation.

 - Required Corrosion Resistance

 - Conductivity requirements

-- Anodizing: Anodizing is an electrolytic process for producing thick oxide coatings, usually on aluminium and its alloys.
-Magnesium and Titanium also can be anodized.
+- Anodizing: It is an electrolytic process for producing thick oxide coatings, usually on aluminium and its alloys.
+Magnesium and Titanium can also anodized.
 It is used to give improved surface resistance to wear and corrosion, or as a decorative layer.

 - Zinc Plating